Understanding a common Problem with Search Engine Marketing

 • Run promotions

-• Keep your current and past customers engaged with you
+• Keep your current & past customers engaged with you

 • Increase average customer value

-You want to continue your dialogue with an existing customer, because they already know and trust you.
-If they ever need your services again, you will be in their mind first.
+You want to continue your dialogue with an existing customer, because they already know & trust you.
+If they ever need your services again, you will be on their mind first.

-Word-of-mouth advertising is also powerful in that you can also be referred by the friends and family of your customers, resulting in new business at zero cost to acquire them.
+Word-of-mouth advertising is also powerful in that you can also be referred by the friends & family of your customers, resulting in new business @ zero cost to acquire them.

-Finally, for the purposes of digital marketing and local search, you can use a CRM to solicit reviews.
+Finally, for the purposes of digital marketing & local search, you can use a CRM to solicit reviews.

 What are the goals?

-You want to get enough reviews on prominent platforms – at least 10 or more.
-If people don’t see enough reviews about you on the right websites, they could pass you over for a competitor.
+You want to get enough reviews on prominent platforms – at least ten or more.
+If people don’t see enough reviews about you on the right sites, they could pass you over for a competitor.

-With lots of great reviews and a high rating, a potential customer will look more closely at your business and your services.
+With lots of great reviews and a high rating, a potential customer will look more closely at your business & your services.

-Finally, by being in communication with your existing customers, you’re increasing customer retention and order value through regular promotions and repeat business.
+Finally, by being in communication with your existing customers, you’re increasing customer retention & order value through regular promotions & repeat business.

 To start, you’ve just got to start collecting it!
-You can do this through email lists, your point of sale systems, or even email archives.
-The sooner you start, the sooner you have this asset to run promotions and get reviews.
+You can do this through email lists, your point of sale systems, & even email archives.
+The sooner you start, the sooner you have this asset to run promotions & get reviews.

-To communicate, email is the de facto standard, but text messages get a lot better engagement and a better open rate as well.
+To communicate, email is the de facto standard, but text messages get a lot better engagement & a better open rate as well.

 Autoresponders are email list systems.
-They store your customer information and you can send them emails such as promotions.
+They store your customer information & you can send them emails such as promotions.

 There are many autoresponders on the market, such as:

-Autoresponders don’t just allow you to store a customer’s email and allow you to send them emails.
-You can also send them chains and sequences of emails.
+Autoresponders don’t just allow you to store a customer’s email & allow you to send them emails.
+You can also send them chains & sequences of emails.

-For example, when your customer has just been added, you could send out an email sequence that says “Could you leave a review?”
-Five days later you can automatically send out an email for a coupon on their next purchase or service with you.
-Most email systems allow you to send sequences based on when they joined your list, on certain specific dates or times of the week, and if they trigger a certain event such as clicking a button in your email.
-Of course, all allow you to send out a broadcast, such as a monthly newsletter or flash sale.
+For example, when your customer has just been added to your list, you could send out an email sequence that says “Could you leave a review?”
+5 days later you can automatically send out an email for a coupon on their next purchase or service with you.
+Most email systems will allow you to send sequences based on when they joined your list, on certain specific dates or times of the week, and if they trigger a certain event such as clicking a button in your email.
+Of course, all allow you to send out a broadcast, as such as a monthly newsletter or flash sale.

 • EZ Texting